 The 2nd Year of the Licentiate attempts to build specific theoretical and practical skills which are evidenced by the achievement of educational objectives.
-Expressed in terms of learning outcomes, these are the following:- to be able to deal directly with Arabic texts representative of fundamental areas of Islamic culture and religious thought:
+Expressed in terms of learning outcomes, these are the following:

 - to acquire the specific vocabulary and expressions of the most important Islamic sciences;

 - to be able to carry out an adequate analysis of the complexity of the classical and contemporary Islamic world;

 - to be able to operate with competence in the field of Muslim-Christian dialogue;

 - to compose a thesis, based on an Arabic text, that shows methodologically and scientifically the mastery acquired at the end of the course of study.